 Post Doctoral Researcher, Department of Biology, University of Pennsylvania (2016 – present).

 I am an evolutionary ecologist that uses experiments and genomic tools to answer questions about rapid evolution and community ecology.
 At the broadest level I am interested in understanding what factors influence the trajectory of populations and ecological communities.
 Much of my research centers on understanding the fate of populations and communities in changing environments, with a focus on investigating how rapid evolution shapes ecological dynamics and the persistence of populations.
-I have particular zest for studying the ecology and evolution that occurs in freshwater ecosystems, but I study several organisms in my research.
+I have particular zest for studying the ecology and evolution that occurs in freshwater ecosystems and in host-microbiome interactions.

 Postdoctoral Researcher, 2016